-Parent / Teacher Conferences are held two times per year in the fall and spring.
+Parent / Teacher Conferences will be held in the fall.
 Parents are contacted prior to the scheduling of conferences to determine the best time for the parent to meet.
 Face-to-face conferences are preferred.
 However, in the event that a parent is unable to attend at the scheduled time; a telephone conference is also an option.
 Parents/guardians may also request an additional conference at any time with the teacher.
 Additional conference times will be set up before or after school at a time that is convenient for both the parent and the teacher.